alex-87/qaekwy-python/README.md

 ## Features

-- **Effortless Optimization:** Qaekwy abstracts away the complexities of communication with optimization engines.
-Send requests and receive responses using intuitive Python methods.

 - **Modeling Made Easy:** Define variables, constraints, and objective functions seamlessly.
 Qaekwy's `Modeller` class helps you create optimization models with clarity and precision.

 - **Diverse Constraint Support:** Qaekwy supports various constraint types, from simple arithmetic to complex mathematical expressions.
 Create constraints that accurately represent real-world scenarios.

+- **Effortless Optimization:** Qaekwy abstracts away the complexities of communication with optimization engine.
+Send requests and receive responses using intuitive methods.

-- **Flexibility**: Devs can leverage the client to tailor optimization problems to their specific needs by utilizing Qaekwy's modeling capabilities.
+- **Flexibility**: You can leverage the Qaekwy Python Client to tailor optimization problems to their specific needs by utilizing Qaekwy's modelling capabilities.
 This includes handling various types of constraints, objectives, and solver algorithms.